Beinn Sgritheall

 The most popular hillwalking up Beinn Sgritheall begins from the western end of Arnisdale following a soggy path up onto the mountain's scree covered crest.
 This route can be continued westwards to descend through a wild woodland or extended eastwards over Bealach Arnasdail to bag the nearby Corbett summits of Beinn na h-Eaglaise and Beinn nan Caorach.

-Beinn Sgritheall can also be approached from Gleann Beag to the north, passing the remains of ancient brochs and heading up the Fiona hill of Beinn a' Chapuill with its many lochans.
+Beinn Sgritheall can also be approached from Gleann Beag to the north, passing the remains of ancient brochs and heading up the Graham hill of Beinn a' Chapuill with its many lochans.

 Routes up Beinn Sgritheall